Ehab Sarsour, MSc, PhD

 Research Interest: Aging and age associated diseases including cancer.

-Dr. Sarsour's research interests focus on the molecular mechanisms that regulate proliferative properties of normal and cancer cells.
-He proposed that two separate, but interdependent pathways could regulate cellular longevity in normal cells: a redox-sensitive checkpoint regulating transition from quiescence to proliferation, also known as chronological life span, followed by telomeric attrition controlling the “mitotic clock” known as replicative life span.
+Dr. Sarsour research focus on aging and age-associated diseases, including cancer.
+He explores the molecular mechanisms that regulate the proliferative properties of both normal and cancer cells.
+His work has led to the proposal of two interconnected pathways that govern cellular longevity in normal cells.
+These include a redox-sensitive checkpoint that controls the transition from quiescence to proliferation, known as chronological lifespan, and telomeric attrition, which regulates the replicative lifespan or the "mitotic clock."

-His research has shown that the antioxidant enzyme manganese superoxide dismutase protects quiescent normal human fibroblast regenerative capacity (chronological life span) by regulating mitochondrial reactive oxygen species and protecting mitochondrial morphology from age associated abnormalities.
-Dr. Sarsour's work has evolved into examining the molecular mechanisms associated with oxidative stress during cellular aging and its effects on cancer progression.
-The scope of his current and future work is to understand how cellular redox status and reactive oxygen species regulate cell biology in human tissue and their effect on the microenvironment of diseased tissue.
+His research has uncovered that the antioxidant enzyme manganese superoxide dismutase plays a crucial role in preserving the regenerative capacity of quiescent normal human fibroblasts.
+It does this by regulating mitochondrial reactive oxygen species and preserving mitochondrial morphology against age-related abnormalities.
+Dr. Sarsour's investigations also extend to understanding the molecular mechanisms associated with oxidative stress during cellular aging and its impact on cancer progression.
+His current and future research is aimed at elucidating how cellular redox status and reactive oxygen species influence cell biology within human tissue and their effects on the microenvironment of diseased tissue.